jrbeilke/inspec/docs/inputs.md

 ### Sensitive

 Optional, `true` or `false`.
-If `true`, the value of the input will be used normally during the `exec` run, but the value will be obscured as "***" in the "inputs" or "attributes" section of any [Reporter](https://www.inspec.io/docs/reference/reporters) that explicitly lists Inputs (the `json` reporter is one such reporter).
-Note that this will not obscure input values that are used as test results.
+If `true`, the value of the input will be used normally during the `exec` run, but the value will be obscured as "***" in the "inputs" or "attributes" section of any [Reporter](https://www.inspec.io/docs/reference/reporters) that explicitly lists Inputs.
+(The `json` reporter is one such reporter.)This option will not obscure input values used as test results.

 Allowed in: Metadata